-There are a variety of applications on Windows to open .RAR files, and while the default choice is WinRAR by the developers of the .RAR file format, it’s not free.
-If you need to create files, that’s your best bet, but if you just need to extract them, you’ll want to use the free and open source 7-Zip application instead.
+There are a variety of applications on Windows that can open RAR files.
+The default choice is WinRAR, made by the developers of the RAR file format, but it’s not a free app.
+If you want to create RAR files, WinRAR is your best bet.
+However, if you just need to extract a RAR file, the free and open source 7-Zip app is a better choice.

-If you use prefer to deal with your archives with a different tool please let us know about it in the comments.
+If you use prefer to deal with your archives with a different tool, please let us know about it in the comments.